mnooner256/pyqrcode/docs/rendering.rst

 There are two ways to get an image of the generated QR code.
 Both renderers have a few things in common.

-Both renderers take a file path or writable file stream and draw the QR code there.
+Both renderers take a file path or writable stream and draw the QR code there.
 The methods should auto-detect which is which.

 Each renderer takes a scale parameter.
 This parameter sets the size of a single